jomardyan/xt1-Right-Click-Translate-main/README.md

 The options page shows recent target language usage.
 Use "Clear history" to reset usage data.

+### Notes and Bookmarks

+Save selections from the context menu using "Save selection to notes".
+Notes are stored locally and appear in the options page where you can search, copy, tag, or delete them.
+You can also add notes manually and optionally auto-translate them with MyMemory.

 ## Configuration

 Access options by right-clicking the extension icon: